 Philip Werner is a full time outdoor author and backpacker who resides in New England.
 His website SectionHiker.com is ranked as the #1 Hiking and Backpacking Blog on the internet by AdventureJunkies.com in 2018, 2019, and 2020.

-The name of this site, Section Hiker, refers to the Appalachian Trail which I’ve been hiking section by section since 2007.
+The name of this site, Section Hiker, refers to the Appalachian Trail which I began section hiking in 2007.
 To date, I’ve completed 1400 miles of the trail and hope to complete all of the sections between Georgia and Maine someday.
 I’ve also hiked:

 - The 272 mile Long Trail in Vermont, a National Scenic Trail.

-- 36th person to finish hiking all 1440 miles (608 trails) of the White Mountain National Forest trail system.
+- 36th person to finish hiking all 1440 miles of the White Mountain National Forest trail system.

 - Climbed all 48 of the 4000 footers in New Hampshire’s White Mountains (including a round during calendar winter).